SATE-Lab/DisBurser/dataset/Zookeeper/Redit-Zookeeper-3895/README.md

 1. Start a three-node zookeeper cluster and elect a leader.
 2. Create client zk1 to connect to the zookeeper cluster.
 3. Operate multi operation on zk1 with empty operations list.

+Notice: you may need to change zookeeper version in pom.xml to get the injected/ fixed result